benoitongit/vue-on-rails/README.md

 Easy and simple way to use Vue.js with Ruby on Rails and Turbolinks 5.

-This gem was made to sprinkle your Rails app with Vue components.
+This gem is intended to sprinkle your Rails app with Vue components.
 It's compatible with Turbolinks caching system.

 If you are building a pure SPA app with Vue and Rails without Turbolinks, please look into: